-Going through divorce is tough.
+Going through a divorce is tough.
 You and your spouse were happy at one point and decided to have a family.
 Unfortunately, that is not the case anymore.
 Even though you two no longer want to be together, it’s important that your child(ren) get to see both parents.
 In some cases, grandparents are involved.
 This can get very emotional and complex.
 The state of Utah uses child support guidelines in determining child support.
-Even though you may not have not have been granted custody of your child(ren), as a non-custodial parent you still get visitation rights.
-It’s essential to know the different types of visitation you may awarded.
-You should also know how the courts in Utah handle grandparents visitation rights.
+Even though you may not have been granted custody of your child(ren), as a non-custodial parent you still get visitation rights.
+It’s essential to know the different types of visitation you may award.
+You should also know how the courts in Utah handle grandparent’s visitation rights.

 When the court awards reasonable visitation, this means that you and your ex-spouse must come up with a visitation plan on your own.
 This is generally used when the parents can still communicate and cooperate together.
 However, the custodial parent doesn’t have to agree to the schedule.
 They have the most influence on the duration of the visit and when the non-custodial parent can visit.
 The parent can’t just be malicious and try to prevent their ex-spouse from seeing their children.
-You can go to back to court and ask for different arrangements if this is the case or you two cannot come up with an agreement.
+You can go back to court and ask for different arrangements if this is the case or you two cannot come up with an agreement.

 In this scenario, the judge orders the times and sometimes the places for the non-custodial parent’s visitation.
 This is the option often taken when parents cannot cooperate and communicate enough to create their own schedule.
 This option could also be taken because it could provide more stability for the children.
 An example of this agreement would be that the non-custodial parent only gets the child(ren) every other weekend.